nathanleiby/drum-break/DEVELOPMENT.md

 - clone this repo
 - run it: `cargo run`

+There are some helper scripts for local runs, too.
+See:

+- `./dev.sh`
+- `./dev-wasm.sh`

 ## Creating a release

 - update the `VERSION` file
   - versioning scheme is semver with leading `v`, e.g. `v0.0.1`
 - run `./release.sh`

+To release the web version:

+- run `./release-wasm.sh`
+- commit the generated code (in `github_pages/`) and push

 ## System Design (TODO: Fix outdated content)